-During September to March, accommodation would have to be booked in advance as rooms might be booked.
-Budget hotels cost in the range of Rs 600 to Rs 1000 per room for one night, and medium priced hotels cost Rs 1000 to 4000 per room.
-Luxury accommodation is also available and would cost between Rs 6000 and Rs 7000 per room.
-During summer the temperature rises to 45 degree Celsius, so air conditioned accommodation might be required, whereas in winter the weather is cool and pleasant.
+Budget hotels cost in the range of Rs 600 to Rs 1000 per room for one night, and mid-range hotels will cost you between Rs 1000 and 4000 per room.
+Ranakpur also offers some luxury accommodation that will set you back by Rs 6000 to Rs 7000 per night.
+During summer the temperature goes up to 45 degree Celsius; winters however are pleasant.

-Good, vegetarian Jain food is available at very affordable rates inside temple premises.
-One can try the in-house restaurants at the seve Maharani Bagh Orchard Retreat heritage hotel, which offers multi cuisine.
-In house restaurants are also located in Ranakpur Hill Resort and Fateh Bagh Hotel.
+Vegetarian Jain food is available at affordable rates inside the temple premises.
+You can try the in-house restaurants at the Maharani Bagh Orchard Retreat heritage hotel as well as the ones at Ranakpur Hill Resort and Fateh Bagh Hotel.
 The hotel Fateh Bagh has a multi cuisine restaurant that serves Indian and international cuisine.
-Don’t expect fancy restaurants, bars or coffee al hops.
+Don’t expect anything fancy.

 The average minimum and maximum temperature of Ranakpur is as given below.
 The best time to visit Ranakpur is also specified.